Create a Child Dimension with Values Collected Automatically

 - If your statement is valid, the statement box is green; if there are any errors, the box is colored in red and errors will be explained in the field below.

-- Examples of data records are displayed below the SQL statement.
-Confirm that sample values shown in post-validation are the ones you have expected.
+- Examples of data records are displayed below the SQL statement to allow the user to confirm that sample values shown in post-validation are as expected

 - Collect Values